devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 * For ansible to be worked we need to install python on all the servers where you  want to install softwares.
 * We also have to make sure that python is installed on the ACS , however it will be installed while installing ansible.

-1. Enabling the password based authentication :
+1. Enabling the password based authentication both  on ACS and NODE-1 :
 ```
 sudo su -
 vi /etc/ssh/sshd_config